 We talk about real life at our weekend services.
 Sometimes, that’s not appropriate for children.
 And, let’s be honest, if you still have to think about how to tie your shoes, you probably aren’t ready to talk about eternal life decisions.
 Plus, have you tried to get a kid to sit still for an hour?
 They’ll get bored and end up distracting you and those around you.

 In the event that we need to contact you during the service, we will display the code from your check-in tag in the auditorium.
-We ask that you find a kids staff member or leader who will direct you to your child’s room.
+We ask that you come to the kid’s check in desk where a staff member or leader will direct you to your child’s room.

 We strive to keep our environments as germ-free as possible.
 We wipe down toys, tables, and other surfaces touched by children between services.
 If a child appears to be sick, a parent will be contacted immediately and asked to keep the child with them for the duration of the service.